wangd12rpi/FinLoRA/rebuttal/LcHA.md

 selecting US GAAP tags.
 However, we note potential coverage bias—e.g., Dow Jones 30 firms over‑represent certain sectors.
 We will add a remark to the dataset description that the dataset should not be used to benchmark sector‑level fairness.

+---

+We appreciate your feedback.
+Your comments led to a stronger benchmark.